Strategic management: Concepts and frameworks

-The progress of strategy since 1960 can be charted by a variety of frameworks and concepts introduced by management consultants and academics.
-These reflect an increased focus on cost, competition and customers.
-These "3 Cs" were illuminated by much more robust empirical analysis at ever-more granular levels of detail, as industries and organizations were disaggregated into business units, activities, processes, and individuals in a search for sources of competitive advantage.
+The progress of strategy since 1960 can be charted through a variety of frameworks and concepts introduced by management consultants and academics.
+These reflect an increased focus on cost, competition, and customers.
+These "3 Cs" have been illuminated by much more robust empirical analysis at ever more granular levels of detail, as industries and organizations have been disaggregated into business units, activities, processes, and individuals in the search for sources of competitive advantage.